matloff/TidyverseSkeptic/README.md

 ```

 And much more important, even advocates of pipes concede that pipes make
-debugging more difficult.
-And again, for large problems, piped code is
+debugging more difficult; my style above lends itself easily to
-slower.
+debugging.
+And again, for large problems, piped code is slower.

 ### Is dplyr needed or even desirable for teaching?

-In discussions with those who report success in using the Tidyverse to
+As I said earlier, in discussions with those who report success in using
-teach beginning programmers, I ask whether their students are incapable
+the Tidyverse to teach beginning programmers, I ask whether their
-of learning just base-R.  They readily concede that the answer is no.
+students are incapable of learning just base-R.  They readily concede
-Indeed, before the Tidyverse, throngs of people were learning base-R
+that the answer is no.  Indeed, before the Tidyverse, throngs of people
-without any prior programming background.
+were learning base-R without any prior programming background.

 The Tidyverse advocates also claim that the "English" in **dplyr** makes
 the code easier to read.
 To me, that is missing the point; as any
 instructor of software engineering can tell you, the best way to make
 code readable is to use REAL English, in good, meaningful code comments.

-Moreover, the Tidyverse can be difficult to debug, and run very slowly
+As also mentioned, the Tidyverse can be difficult to debug, and run very
-on large datasets.
+slowly on large datasets.

 In short, in my view there is no advantage to teaching R through the
 Tidyverse, and some significant disadvantages.

 ### The proper status of the Tidyverse in teaching

-Again, I am certainly not saying one should only use base R; on the
+I am certainly not saying one should only use base R; on the
 contrary, CRAN is a major advantage of R, which I use extensively.
 But the Tidyverse should be considered advanced R, not for beginners,
 just as is the case for most complex CRAN packages.